ActuatorDigital/UnityCodeCoverage.Action/README.md

 # UntiyTestCoverage.Action
-A github action for running unity test coverage tooling.
+A github action for running unity test coverage quality gate.

 # Unity code coverage action

-This github action parses the output of the [unity code coverage package](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/CoverageTestRunner.html), to act as a quality gate on github pull requests.
+This github action parses the output of the [unity code coverage package](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/CoverageTestRunner.html) and fails the action/github pull requests, if code coverage requirements are not met.

 ## Inputs

-### `coverage-file-path`
+### `coverage-file-path` - **Required**
-**Required** The path of the coverage file to parse.
+The path of the coverage file to parse.

 Default: './artifacts/CodeCoverage/Report/Summary.xml'

-### `required-coverage`
+### `required-coverage` - **Required**
-**Required** The minimum code coverage requried for the action to sucessfully complete.
+The minimum percentage of code coverage requried for the action to sucessfully complete.

 Default: 75

 ## Example usage
-First, set up a new build action in your project's /.github/workflows/main.yml.
+First, if you haven't already, set up a new build action in your project's /.github/workflows/main.yml.
 ```
 name: Unity CI